mvolkmann/blog/src/astro.md

 ## Unorganized Content

 What are the benefits of using the tailwind typography plug-in?

-Try `astro add svelte`.
-Does this enables use of Svelte in .astro files?

 Learn about enabling SSR so pages are not generated at build time and are instead generated on demand.
 Is that how it works?